 Credit Score Requirements

 Not every borrower is eligible for refinancing.
-To get approved, you typically need a credit score of at least 650.
+To get approved, you typically need a credit score of at least 650 to 670.
 A score in the 700s, however, gives you a much better chance of qualifying.

 Your credit score also helps determine your new interest rate.
-Generally, the better your credit score is, the more competitive your interest rate will be.
-If you can’t qualify for an attractive refinance on your own, you might want to recruit a cosigner who has excellent credit.
+Generally, the better your credit, the more competitive your interest rate will be.
+If you can’t qualify for a lower refinance rate on your own, you might want to get a student loan cosigner who has strong credit.

 Potential Savings Through Refinancing

-One of the main reasons people refinance their existing student loans is because they can find a lower interest rate through a new lender.
-This can help you save money, potentially thousands over the life of your loan.
-A lower rate can also help you pay off your loan faster, or lower the amount you pay each month.
+One of the main reasons people refinance their existing student loans is because they can qualify for a lower interest rate through a new lender.
+This can help them save money over the life of their loan.
+A lower rate can also help a borrower pay off their loan faster, or lower the amount they pay each month.

 Impact on Loan Forgiveness Options

-Refinancing federal loans makes them ineligible for federal forgiveness and protections.
-If you think you may benefit (or are currently working towards) public service, teacher, IDR, or other federal forgiveness program, it may not be a good idea to refinance your federal student loans.
-Doing so will bar you from getting your federal loans forgiven.
+As noted previously, refinancing federal loans makes them ineligible for federal forgiveness and protections.
+If you think you may benefit from forgiveness in the future, or you are currently working towards PSLF, Teacher Loan Forgiveness, or forgiveness through the IBR plan, it likely isn’t a good idea to refinance your federal student loans.

-Refinancing also makes your loans ineligible for government deferment and forbearance programs, which allow you to temporarily postpone or reduce your federal student loan payments.
-However, many private lenders offer their own deferment and forbearance programs.
+Refinancing also makes student loans ineligible for federal deferment and forbearance programs, which allow you to temporarily postpone or reduce your federal student loan payments.

 The Takeaway